Sppdd/oacto/docs/NODE-REFERENCE.md

 **Purpose**: Generate text with specific tone and length

+**⚠️ Important Limitation**: The Chrome Writer API requires user interaction and cannot be used in automated n8n workflows.
+If you encounter errors, please use the **Chrome Prompt AI** node instead, which provides similar functionality but works reliably in n8n.

 ### Parameters

 | Parameter | Type | Required | Options | Description |